4 Reasons We’re All Afraid of Eye Surgery

 4. Fear of a bad outcome

 Fortunately, technology has advanced such that eye surgeries outcomes are more reliable than ever before.
-Before any eye procedure, you will undergo a thorough evaluation to be sure that you are a good candidate.
+Before any eye procedure, you will undergo a thorough evaluation from an eye doctor to be sure that you are a good candidate.
 Knowing the procedure is right for you will give you confidence.
 Also, remember that your surgeon is an expert, so be sure to ask a lot of questions.
 He or she should be able to address your concerns.
 One tip that helps a lot of patients is to focus on life after surgery without the hassle of glasses.
 You can usually find patient stories on your surgeon’s website.
 Reading about other people’s experiences may help you to keep your mind on why you are considering the surgery in the first place.
 It’s common to feel fear, but it’s also common to hear patients exclaim, “I don’t know why I waited so long!
 It was over before I knew it.”